Kulning

-Kulning, also known as the Nordic herding call, refers to high-pitched herding calls that were developed centuries ago in Norway and Sweden.
+Kulning, also known as the Nordic herding call, is a work song and refers to high-pitched herding calls that were developed centuries ago in Norway and Sweden.
 Different regions have different names for these calls, such as kauka, lålla, kula, kulokk, and lockrop.
 These calls are part of Scandinavian herding music.

-The songs and calls were used to guide the movement of livestock in the wilderness and to communicate inbetween farms.
+The songs and calls were used to guide the movement of livestock in the wilderness and to communicate in between farms.

 Kulning consists of high-pitched, directed, non-vibrato calls, sometimes ending on a high note and sometimes on a low note.
 The melodies are often beautifully ornamented with the melancholy typical of Nordic folk music.
 Kulning also includes various lower-pitched calls and sounds that mimic animal sounds or are designed to catch the attention of animals.

 Kulning was typically used mostly by women and girls, but also by some men.

 Acoustic characteristics

 The song has a high-pitched vocal technique, i.e. a loud call using head tones, so that it can be heard or be used to communicate over long distances.
 It has a fascinating and haunting tone, often conveying a feeling of sadness, in large part because the kulokks often include typical half-tones and quarter-tones (also known as "blue tones") found in the music of the region.
-Linguist and phonetician Robert Eklund, speech therapist Anita McAllister and kulning singer and speech therapist Fanny Pehrson studied the difference between kulning voice production and head voice (sometimes also somewhat erroneously referred to as falsetto voice) production in both indoors (normal and anechoic rooms) and in an ecologically valid outdoor setting near Dalarna, Sweden.
+Linguist and phonetician Robert Eklund, speech therapist Anita McAllister and kulning singer and speech therapist Fanny Pehrson studied the difference between kulning voice production and head voice (sometimes somewhat confusingly referred to as falsetto) production in both indoors (normal and anechoic rooms) and in an ecologically valid outdoor setting near Dalarna, Sweden.
 The song analyzed was the same in all cases, and was performed by the same kulning singer (Pehrson).
 Comparing kulning to head voice, they found that partials were visible in far higher registers in kulning than in head voice (easily observed up to 16 kHz) and that they were also less affected by an increased distance from the source than head voice, with more or less unaffected partial patterns when comparing a distance of 11 meters from the source, compared to 1 meter from the source.
 In the outdoor setting, they also found that head voice production exhibited a 25.2 dB decrease at 11 meters from the source, compared to 1 meter from the source, while the corresponding amplitude decrease in kulning was only 9.4 dB, which is a clear indication that kulning is well-suited to carry over long distances in an outdoor setting.
 Or, as the authors summarize the findings:It was shown that kulning fell off less with distance from an intensity point of view, and also that partials in kulning—but not in head voice—remained more or less unperturbed 11 meters from the singer, as compared to 1 meter from the singer.
 Both results help explain why kulning as a singing mode was developed for calling cattle that might be at considerable distance from the singer.